test-nest/nest-simulator/doc/contribute/guidelines_docs/instructions_pynestapi.rst

 .. note::

    This webpage will NOT look like the NEST documentation website because we have not set up the same theme in your test case.
-The theme NEST uses is ``sphinx_rtd_theme``.
+NEST uses a modified version of the ``sphinx_rtd_theme``.
 To replace the theme go to https://sphinx-rtd-theme.readthedocs.io/en/latest/installing.html